Colorectal cancer

 • eye pain, swelling, or redness

 • Changes in the electrical activity of your heart called QT prolongation.
 QT prolongation can cause irregular heartbeats that can be life-threatening.
-Your healthcare provider should do tests before you start taking BRAFTOVI with MEKTOVI or cetuximab and during your treatment to check your body salts (electrolytes).
-Tell your healthcare provider right away if you feel faint, light-headed, dizzy, or if you feel your heart beating irregularly or fast during treatment with BRAFTOVI with MEKTOVI or cetuximab.
+Your healthcare provider should do tests before you start taking BRAFTOVI combination therapy and during your treatment to check your body salts (electrolytes).
+Tell your healthcare provider right away if you feel faint, light-headed, dizzy, or if you feel your heart beating irregularly or fast during treatment with BRAFTOVI combination therapy.
 These symptoms may be related to QT prolongation

-Your healthcare provider may change your dose, temporarily stop, or permanently stop treatment with BRAFTOVI and MEKTOVI if you have certain side effects.
+Your healthcare provider may change your dose, temporarily stop, or permanently stop treatment with BRAFTOVI if you have certain side effects.

 Tell your healthcare team if you are pregnant or plan to become pregnant.
-BRAFTOVI and MEKTOVI can harm your unborn baby.
+BRAFTOVI can harm your unborn baby.

 • Birth control methods that contain hormones (such as birth control pills, injections, or transdermal systems) may not work as well during treatment with BRAFTOVI

-• Your healthcare provider will do a pregnancy test before you start taking BRAFTOVI and MEKTOVI.
+• Your healthcare provider will do a pregnancy test before you start taking BRAFTOVI.
 Tell your healthcare provider right away if you become pregnant or think you might become pregnant during treatment

 Talk to your healthcare team if you are breastfeeding or plan to breastfeed.
-It is not known if either treatment passes into your breast milk.
-Do not breastfeed during treatment with BRAFTOVI and MEKTOVI and for:
+It is not known if BRAFTOVI passes into your breast milk.
+Do not breastfeed during treatment with BRAFTOVI and for 2 weeks after the last dose of BRAFTOVI.

 BRAFTOVI may cause fertility problems in males.
+This may affect your ability to father a child.
 Talk to your healthcare provider if this is a concern for you.

-Before taking BRAFTOVI in combination with MEKTOVI or cetuximab, tell your healthcare provider about all of your medical conditions, including if you:
+Before taking BRAFTOVI, tell your healthcare provider about all of your medical conditions, including if you:

 • have had bleeding problems